yhfudev/bash-mrnative/README.md

     ./runall.sh

-To check if all of the tests were finished correct, you may run the following commands and the file testfailed.txt contains the failed tests:
+To check if all of the tests were finished correctly, you may run the following command to show the failed tests:

     ./checkall.sh

-if you want to plot all of figures, type:
+if you want to plot all of figures again, type:

     ./plotall.sh